Last updated on July 15th, 2022

-What Are Atomizer Ohms?
+What Are Atomizer Coil Ohms?
 How Does Ohm Resistance Affect your Vaping Experience?

-If you’re vaping an ecigarette personal vaporizer, there’s a good chance you have a tank or clearomizer that contains an atomizer that is replaceable when it burns out.
-There are many atomizer types of atomizers, but they all have Ohm resistance.
+If you’re vaping an ecigarette personal vaporizer, there’s a good chance you have a tank or clearomizer that contains an atomizer coil that is replaceable when it burns out.
+There are many types of atomizer coils, but they all have Ohm resistance.

 What is OHM Resistance?

 All coils generate heat that is driven by the battery.
 The heat turns your e-liquid into a vapor, but some coils create more heat than others.
 Why?
 It’s because coils with Low Electrical Resistance (or Lower ohm numbers) create more heat and a warmer vapor.
 Those with High Resistance (or Higher ohm numbers) produce a cooler vapor.